Wildlife

 Western Shovel-nosed Snake, Chionactis occipitalis.
 Photo: U.S. Department of Energy / Wikimedia Commons, Public domain.

 Primarily crepuscular, occasionally active at night or on mild days.
 Feeds on insects, spiders, centipedes, scorpions, and occasionally reptile eggs.
-Even nonvenomous snakes are best left where they are.

 Key detailWhat to look for